☕ UX Process

 For this task I needed to pick up a topic, and I spent the hole first day trying to pick one, but left the class without having a topic.
-Comming back home in the metro, I listen to a women speaking (with southamerican accent), she said somthing like "I don't have nothing here, but I feel much safer".
-Then it came to me the idea to work around violence and women from latinamerica.
+Comming back home in the metro, I couln't avoid listening a women saying -with southamerican accent- "I don't have nothing here, but I feel much safer".
+Then it was clear to me that I needed to work around violence and women from latinamerican context.

-By picking up such a complex and broad topic I was well aware of my personal bias being a mexican women, but even If I knew from experience how this context can be for women, I needed to confirm this with research.
+By picking up such a complex and broad topic I was well aware of my personal bias.
+Even If I knew from experience how this context can be for women, my work as a designer would be to confirm my hipotesis with research.

 The violence have been increasing in the past years in Mexico.
 All the country population is affected by “violent waves”, and one of the most affected segments of population are women.
 Life keep going on despite the situation, and womens face alert states, either constantly or in specific moments: walking on their own, during the night, while transporting or passing by solitary zones.

 It's sad for me to say that Mexico has one of the higest rates on feminicides in the world.
-Having this as a historical background, the general fear in mexican womens goes beyond sexual harassment, in many levels they are fearing for the integrity of their life.
-In a context where you cannot rely on the state to protect their citizens, emergency states are resolved by familly and close friends.
+The term "femicide", was used for the first time in Mexico to identify a homicide which happen to women, just because is a women.
+Having this as a background, the general fear in mexican womens goes beyond sexual harassment, in many levels they are fearing for the integrity of their life.
+Also is a context where you cannot rely on the state to protect their citizens, so emergency states are resolved by familly and close friends.

-- What are they fearing to happen?, what sort of danger we are speaking about?
+↝ What are they fearing to happen?, what do we mean when saying danger?

-- What precautions thet are they currently taking? (focus on existing behaviors!)
+↝ What precautions thet are they currently taking? (detecting existing behaviors!)

-- What tools of communication are you used to use? (this will also help me knowing their native enviroment regarding apps, when they use apps and for what they use them)
+↝ What tools of communication are you used to use? (this will also help me knowing their native enviroment regarding apps, when they use apps and for what they use them for).

-My target audience would be mexican women, but I know that lots of women from many other countries (unfortunally) will also identify with the problem, so I would be open to explore other audience, even if my focus is in Mexican Women.
+My target audience are mexican women, but I know that lots of women from many other countries (unfortunally) will also identify with the problem, so I would be open to explore other audience even if my focus is in Mexican Women for start.

-Since Im living in Barcelona and my target audience is in another continent, I would use the internet, my personal facebook account, watsapp and skype.
+Since Im living in Barcelona and my target audience is in another continent, I will use the internet, my personal facebook account, watsapp and skype.

 11 days (counting the weekend).

 I started my research process with 5 user interviews in order to gather cualitative data.
-I needed to sense how mexican women releate to states of danges.
+I needed to sense how mexican women releate to states of danger.

 My promt was: